mdyzma/mdyzma.github.io/_posts/2017-03-03-jupyter-notebook-lab-book.md

 <br>
-{% include note.html content="Notebooks and related data files from this article can be downloaded from this [GitHub repository](https://github.com/mdyzma/blog-src-files/tree/master/2017-03-03-jupyter-notebook-lab-book)" %}
+{% include note.html content="Notebooks and related data files from this article can be downloaded from this [**GitHub repository**](https://github.com/mdyzma/blog-src-files/tree/master/2017-03-03-jupyter-notebook-lab-book)" %}

 # Install Anaconda